-- (A) Use prepared geometry of cube according to Step 2 below, then test tet meshing of cube according to the final Step 4 below. - (B) Generate geometry of cube according to Step 3 below, then test tet meshing of cube according to the final Step 4 below.
+- (A) Use prepared geometry of cube according to Step 2 below, then test tet-meshing of cube according to the final Step 4 below. - (B) Generate geometry of cube manually according to Step 3 below, then test tet-meshing of cube according to the final Step 4 below.

-Step 2 - Use Prepared Geometry of Cube.
+Step 2 - Use Prepared Geometry of Cube

 The present Step 2 has to be considered for option A according to Step 1 only.
-For option B follow Step 3 below instead.
+For option B continue with Step 3 below instead.

 In cgx geometry data are stored in fbd-files: <filename>.fbd.
 Accordingly, the prepared geometry will be loaded with the help of a fbd-file.
-The required code of the fbd-file is provided in Appendix 1.
+The required geometry data of the cube are provided in Appendix 1 as shown below.

-Steps: (1) create working directory for the test; e.g. directory "mesh_cube" in your home directory; create directory with Terminal command: \$ mkdir ~/mesh_cube <return> or with Finder, (2) open new file with TextEdit, (3) copy code from Appendix 1 (code for .fbd-file) in open file, then use TextEdit menu items: "Format" - "Make Plane Text" for plane text, (4) save file with filename "text" in new folder: "mesh_cube", then quit TextEdit.
-The saved File: "text.txt" will be subsequently renamed to: "test_tets.fbd" as explained below.
+Steps: (1) create working directory for the test; e.g. directory "mesh_cube" in your home directory; create directory with Terminal command: \$ mkdir ~/mesh_cube <return> or with Finder, (2) open new file with TextEdit, (3) copy and paste geometry data from Appendix 1: "Data for File test_tets.fbd" in open file, then use TextEdit menu items: "Format" - "Make Plane Text" for plane text, (4) save file with filename "text" in new folder: "mesh_cube", then quit TextEdit.
+The saved File: "text.txt" will be subsequently renamed in: "test_tets.fbd" as explained below.

-Next, open a terminal window and change directory to the working directory: "mesh_cube" with Terminal command: \$ cd ~/mesh_cube <return>.
+Next, open a Terminal window and change directory to the working directory: "mesh_cube" with Terminal command: \$ cd ~/mesh_cube <return>.
 Then rename file "text.txt" to file: "test_tets.fbd" with Terminal command: \$ mv text.txt test_tets.fbd <return>.